PyNoe/LNN/README.md

 - 2 and 3 coupled pendulums with a torsion rod.
 - Adaptibility to any system with a $(q, \dot q)$ physical description.

+Concrete example with the LNN for the double pendulum :

 ![](https://github.com/PyNoe/LNN/blob/main/Visuals/double_pendulum_sub2.gif)